 Masters of Surgical Neurophysiology

-The new Master of Science in Surgical Neurophysiology is a one-year program that will provide students with a full IONM training experience, advanced coursework in Neurophysiology, and a full clinical practicum series with 150 surgical cases that will qualify students to take the board exam.
+The new Master of Science in Surgical Neurophysiology is a one-year program that will provide students with a full IONM training experience, advanced coursework in Neurophysiology, and a full clinical practicum series with up to 100 surgical cases that will qualify students to take the board exam.

 Over the course of the MS program, students will obtain comprehensive knowledge needed for IONM professionals.
 Students will gain an in-depth knowledge of Neuroanatomy and Neurophysiology in health and disease, and in acquiring and communicating neurophysiological data to a surgical team.